apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 ### XML

-There is a `deployerConfigContext.xml` which CAS adopters may included in the overlay for environment-specific CAS settings.
+There is a `deployerConfigContext.xml` which CAS adopters may include in the overlay for environment-specific CAS settings.
+Note that in most cases, modifying this file should be unnecessary.

 ### Groovy